Baseball's 'Hammerin' Hank' Aaron, who held career home run record, dies at 86 | Sports-Games

 Baseball's 'Hammerin' Hank' Aaron, who held career home run record, dies at 86

 Baseball Hall of Famer Hank Aaron, the quiet, unassuming slugger who broke Babe Ruth's supposedly unbreakable record for most home runs in a career and battled racism in the process, died on Friday, the Atlanta Braves announced.
 He was 86.
-Aaron joined the Braves management to become one of the few African-Americans in a baseball executive position after retiring as a player in 1976 with 755 career home runs.
+Aaron joined the Braves management to become one of the few African-Americans in a baseball executive position after retiring as a player in 1976 with 755 career home runs, a record unmatched for more than three decades.
 Aaron died "peacefully in his sleep," the Braves said in a statement.

 His hitting prowess earned him the nickname "Hammerin' Hank," and his power was attributed to strong wrists.
 He was somewhat shy and lacked the flair of contemporaries Willie Mays and Mickey Mantle.
 Instead, Aaron played with a smooth, under-control style that made the game look so easy that some critics wondered if he was really giving his best.
 But Aaron was fueled by a powerful inner drive as he overcame an impoverished youth and racial hatred to become one of the greatest and most consistent baseball stars of all time.